Sport / Competition

 It's too bad that it was very competitively disadvantaged under the new U2.5L class TransAm racing rules that went into effect in the early 1970's.

 I just didn't want to devote 100% of my time and energies to full time F2 racing, which is the degree of commitment it takes to become successful at that level of competition.
+Winning in F2 cars was the gateway to a F1 ride.

-eventually gravitated to motocross competitions
+trials/slaloms, but eventually gravitated to

-My involvement with Alfa Romeo was not only competition related, I was also the president (and board member) of both the So Cal (AROSC) and National (AROC) Alfa Romeo Owner's Clubs, helping guide both organizations through some of their most member successful and biggest club activity years.
+My involvement with Alfa Romeo was not only competition related, I was also the president (and board member) of both the So Cal (AROSC) and National (AROC) Alfa Romeo Owner's Clubs, helping guide both organizations through some of their most member successful and largest club activity years.

 Sports Car Graphic's legendary Publisher TC Brown used his very popular "INSIGHT" column to write about his guest appearance at an AROSC monthly meeting in the May, 1971 issue of the magazine (while I was AROSC Prez).